awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

    --steps Type=Spark,Name="My Spark Application",ActionOnFailure=CONTINUE,Args=[s3://DOC-EXAMPLE-BUCKET/health_violations.py,--data_source,s3://DOC-EXAMPLE-BUCKET/food_establishment_data.csv,--output_uri,s3://DOC-EXAMPLE-BUCKET/MyOutputFolder]
    ```

-   For more information about submitting steps using the CLI, see the [AWS CLICommand Reference](https://docs.aws.amazon.com/cli/latest/reference/emr/add-steps.html)\.
+   For more information about submitting steps using the CLI, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/emr/add-steps.html)\.

    After you submit the step, you should see output with a list of `StepIds`\.
 Since you submitted one step, there should be just one ID in the list\.
 Copy your step ID, which you will use to check the status of the step\.